jdtoscano94/MR-AIV/README.md

 # Magnetic Resonance Artificial Intelligence Velocimetry (MR-AIV)

 This repository provides the code implementations for published and upcoming research on Magnetic Resonance Artificial Intelligence Velocimetry (MR-AIV), a technique to infer *in vivo* brain-wide velocity fields from murine Dynamic Contrast-Enhanced Magnetic Resonance Imaging (DCE-MRI) data.
+We also include the trained model parameters.
 This repository will be continuously updated with new research developments and resources.

 ## Table of Contents